 can ruin marriages, it is possible to navigate a sane and sound divorce

-even when addiction is on board with my unique mediation process.
+even when addiction is on board.

 guide you towards a happier and healthier life.